 Grand Island Mansion is a wonderful spot for lunch on the Delta, once the largest private home in the area.
 It is four stories tall with over 50 rooms.
 The mansion is a very popular place for weddings 13415 Grand Island Rd Walnut Grove, CA 95690

 Courtland a cute little town with a museum and historical society.
 A nice place to get out of the car and go for a short stroll.
+Courtland holds an annual Pear Fair which draws visitors from all over the Sacramento region.
+The highlight of the fair in include choosing a Pear Fair Queen and a fun little parade.
+Courtland is located about 17-miles from Sacramento.

 Locke came to be in 1915.
 It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
 In August of 1970, Locke was added to the National Registry of Historic Places due to its unique status of being the only town in the United States that was built by Chinese for Chinese.